Natural Colours

 US FDA Announces Filing of Color Additive Petition for Jagua (Genipin-Glycine) Blue in Pet Foods

-The US FDA has formally filed a petition to expand the permitted use of jagua (genipin-glycine) blue as a certified-exempt color additive in pet foods.
-If approved, this would provide pet food manufacturers with a new natural-origin blue pigment option, requiring formulators to monitor potential updates to 21 CFR Part 73 for final usage specifications.
+The US FDA has filed a petition to authorize the use of jagua (genipin-glycine) blue as a color additive in pet foods.
+This development offers pet food manufacturers a new natural-origin pigment alternative, requiring formulators to prepare for potential updates to ingredient specifications and labeling requirements.

 federalregister.govUnited StatesUnited States